-Tender’s reversed terry cotton socks are knitted and hand linked in England from raw unbleached cotton, with nylon for durability, then dyed with natural dyes, or left in their ‘unborn’ natural state, in which case they will shrink to fit with the first wash.
+Tender’s reversed terry cotton socks are knitted and hand linked in England from raw unbleached cotton, with nylon for durability, then dyed with natural dyes.
 The socks are knitted entirely in a loop-back, or terry, stitch, and linked inside-out, so that the loops are on the outside, giving them a unique texture.

 Please note that the colour in natural dyed socks may transfer for the first few wears- we recommend washing cool, with similar colours, and not wearing with light coloured shoes until the socks have been washed.